pglet/website/docs/tutorials/python.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Python 3.7 or higher is required to use Pglet library.
+Python 3.7 or higher is required to build apps with Pglet.

 ## Installing `pglet` module